Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Data

-We compare the cores identified in the MHD simulation to the cores observed by \citet{Chen_2019a}. \citet{Chen_2019a} identified a population of 18 coherent structures in two star-forming regions in nearby molecular clouds, L1688 in Ophiuchus and B18 in Taurus, using observations of NH$_3$ emission from the GBT Ammonia Survey \citep{GAS_DR1} and column density maps derived from Herschel observations of dust emission \citep{Andre_2010}.
-These cores are identified by a transition to coherence at their boundaries and a subsonic turbulent velocity dispersion in their interiors.
-The typical mass of the cores is $0.4^{+0.4}_{-0.3}$ M$_\sun$, and the typical radius is $0.04\pm 0.01$ pc. \citet{Chen_2019a} found that the cores have a typical total velocity dispersion, $\sigma_\mathrm{tot} = \sqrt{\sigma_\mathrm{turb}^2 + \sigma_\mathrm{therm}^2}$ = $0.22\pm 0.02$ km s$^{-1}$, where $\sigma_\mathrm{turb}$ is the turbulent velocity dispersion and $\sigma_\mathrm{therm}$ is the thermal velocity dispersion.
+$\sigma_\mathrm{turb}$ is the turbulent velocity dispersion and $\sigma_\mathrm{therm}$ is the thermal velocity dispersion.
 These cores have density profiles shallower than a critical Bonnor-Ebert sphere, and they are not bound by self-gravity but are instead bound by pressure provided by the ambient gas motion, i.e., the turbulent pressure.